Suyash021/Stock-Price-Prediction/README.md

 ## In Data_Collection.py I have imported the required Data in the csv file from the Yfinance Module.

-## For actual task of creating a PRediction Model I have Used LSTM Algorithm and also to Process the Data and visualization i have used libraries like Numpy , Matplotlib , Seaborne, Sci-kit learn ,Pandas and Keras tensorflow for Training the model.
+## For actual task of creating a Prediction Model I have Used LSTM Algorithm and also to Process the Data and visualization i have used libraries like Numpy , Matplotlib , Seaborne, Sci-kit learn ,Pandas and Keras tensorflow for Training the model.